Merlin History Project

 The purpose of this site is to:

-Once the project is completed it is planned that the site will be expanded to include project materials and outputs and an archive of key documents and images.
+Once the project is completed it is planned that the site will be expanded to include project outputs and materials and so provide an online archive of key documents and images.